Springjunky/docker-local-build-environment/README.md

 ##### Tired of endless installation and configuration .... ?!

-My personal solution is a local, docker-based CI/CD Build Environment ready in a few minutes to offer you a reade-to-use convinience playground with
+My personal solution is a local, docker-based CI/CD Build Environment ready in a few minutes to offer you a reade-to-use convenience playground with
 * Jenkins
   * open-jdk
   * maven